19hours/sg-statutes/Acts/Residential Property Act.md

 ### Disposal of estate or interest in residential property by foreign companies

-5\.—(1) Where, on 11th September 1973\*, a foreign person is a foreign company which is the owner of an estate or interest in any residential property in Singapore, the foreign company shall be bound to dispose of the same in accordance with this section, unless such foreign company is permitted to retain its estate or interest in the residential property by virtue of section 25 or the residential property or such foreign company is exempted under section 32.
+5\.—(1) Where, on 11th September 19733, a foreign person is a foreign company which is the owner of an estate or interest in any residential property in Singapore, the foreign company shall be bound to dispose of the same in accordance with this section, unless such foreign company is permitted to retain its estate or interest in the residential property by virtue of section 25 or the residential property or such foreign company is exempted under section 32.

-\*Date of commencement of this Act.
+3Date of commencement of this Act.

 (2) Where, between 11th September 1973 and 1st October 1976†, any foreign company was granted approval by the Minister, to purchase or acquire any residential property from another foreign company or a Singapore company pursuant to any scheme or arrangement of whatever nature whereby the second mentioned foreign company or Singapore company transfers or agrees to transfer the whole or part of its assets or undertaking to the first-mentioned foreign company, including its interests in residential properties in Singapore, whether for consideration or otherwise, the first-mentioned foreign company shall, notwithstanding the grant of such approval, be subject to this section.